CANSSI Collaborative Research Team Letter of Intent Instructions

 The CRT proposal process has two stages.
-The first stage consists of a Letter of Intent (LOI) that details the proposed research and research team and includes summaries of HQP training and communications and dissemination.
-The deadline for CRT LOI is April 30 of each year.
-Due to the COVID-19 pandemic, the deadline in 2020 has been extended until June 15.
-The second stage is the submission of a full proposal for those teams with successful LOIs.
+The first stage consists of a Letter of Intent (LOI) that details the proposed research and research team and includes summaries of HQP training, equity, diversion and inclusion (EDI), communications and dissemination.
+The second stage is the submission of a full proposal by invited teams.

 LOIs are adjudicated by the CANSSI Scientific Advisory Committee which is provided with external reviews.
 The LOI is a critical stage in the application process.
 Only teams with LOIs demonstrating clear potential for eventual success in the proposal competition will be invited to submit a full application.
 In the LOI, it is important that the novelty and impact of the proposed research be made clear to reviewers.